 - In this step, we used AutoSum to calculate totals for the columns.

-7. Find Out the Running Total of an Excel Column
+7. Finding Out Running Total of an Excel Column

 This method will show how to calculate the running total of a column in Excel using the SUM function.
 Let’s dive in: